Bulk-edge correspondence and the cobordism invariance of the index: Bulk index, edge index and the bulk-edge correspondence

 \end{definition} \begin{remark} Note that the determinant line bundle associated to this spin$^c$ structure on $\SSS^1_\eta \times \T$ is trivial.
-By using the Atiyah-Singer index formula \cite{AS3}, it can be easily checked that our bulk index coincides with the first Chern number of the Bloch bundle. \end{remark}
+By the Atiyah-Singer index formula \cite{AS3}, our bulk index coincides with the minus of the first Chern number of the Bloch bundle.
+This minus sign is caused by our choice of orientation of $\SSS^1_\eta$.
+Note that our bulk index equals to the one considered by Graf--Porta \cite{GP13} and also the TKNN number. \end{remark}